 The Press Welcomes the Journal of Sport History

 The University of Illinois Press will be welcoming the Journal of Sport History to its roster in 2015!
 We will be publishing the Journal on behalf of the North American Society for Sport History.
 From NASSH.org, "The Journal of Sport History seeks to promote the study of all aspects of the history of sport."

 The Journal is currently edited by Alison M. Wrynn at California State University, Long Beach.

-This Journal is a wonderful compliment to the Press's growing book list in sport history and we are very excited to be welcoming them!
+This Journal is a wonderful complement to the Press's growing book list in sport history and we are thrilled to be welcoming them!
 Check back with us soon, as we will continue to add new information about this exciting title as it becomes available.

 "Alexa's experience and knowledge already make her an important addition to our staff," said Clydette Wantland, Journals Manager.
 "Her appointment will be key in helping the Journals Department take advantage of opportunities for new product development as well as working with our valued Society clients to promote their work.
 We were fortunate to find someone of Alexa's caliber to fulfill this role."

 Colella holds a bachelor's degree from St. Lawrence University and a master's from Purdue University.
 In her previous role, Colella was responsible for the management and analyzing of data, using it to drive the center's marketing strategy.
 She also managed the production of course materials and helped to develop and create content.
 She looks forward to her now role at the University of Illinois Press, Journals Department.